-- While the punishments from the kids onto the Eds usually leave them cowering in fear, the fact that all three of them are panicking and trying to run for their lives, visibly scared the whole time at the start of The Movie is unsettling; especially with the kids actually pissed off enough to try and murder them.
+While the punishments from the kids onto the Eds usually leave them cowering in fear, the fact that all three of them are panicking and trying to run for their lives, visibly scared the whole time at the start of The Movie is unsettling; especially with the kids so pissed off that it seems like they're actually trying to murder them.

-- The kids's injuries are also pretty freaky.
+The kids' injuries are also pretty freaky.
 Jonny has a bear trap on his head, Kevin looks like he was set on fire, Nazz's hair has been partially shaved off and she's naked in a magician's box, and Rolf has most of his torso torn off!
-What in God's name did the Eds do?!
+What the FUCK did the Eds do?!

 Ed: "The evil dark side has consumed them both!
 Trouble!
 Bad!
 Pain!"

 Eddy's brother in general, and particularly the smile and stare he makes (pictured above).
 It stretches to around half his face.
 Worse, he's an Ax-CrazyPsychopathic Manchild who loves torturing children, and the only one in the series that really deserves these tropes.
 His Evil Laugh when he twists Eddy's leg as well.
 It's not a comical laugh, but a realistic, twisted, demented laugh.
 Even the music that plays during the scene is pretty freaky too, as it is a sinister tune mixed with an electric guitar.
 Listen to it here.

 The kids all react in absolute horror, to the point that Kevin, of all people, gets over his fear of Eddy's Brother and tells him to lay off.

 The way Eddy brokenly begs for his brother to stop beating him is extremely unsettling.